-Our competitors include software companies that develop horizontal solutions in the supply chain & logistics, cybersecurity and autonomous systems markets, as well as vertically focused analytics tools within our target markets.
-We also face competition from government contractors and system integrators who are building custom solutions to enter this market.
-In many cases, we are competing with the internal software development efforts of our potential customers.
+In many cases, we compete with the internal software development efforts of our potential customers.
 Organizations frequently attempt to build their own decision support and analytics platforms using a patchwork of custom development, outside consultants, IT services companies, packaged and open-source software, and significant internal IT resources, before turning to BigBear.ai.
+We also face competition from government contractors and system integrators who are building custom solutions in the same industries.